-Chances are you — and the rest of your family — are spending A LOT of time at home these days, which makes it all the more important to clean and disinfect your home to stave off not only the coronavirus, but other germs as well.
+Spring is almost here, which means it’s time for spring cleaning!
+Chances are you — and the rest of your family — are spending A LOT of time at home these days, which makes it all the more important to clean and disinfect your home.
 Here’s a great video from CleanMySpace.com on how to keep your home clean and germ-free:

 In addition, it’s super important at a time like this to get outside for some fresh air and sunshine (at a safe distance from others, of course)!
-While you’re at it, here’s a list of outdoor tasks to clean and maintain your home’s exterior as well:
+While you’re at it, here’s a spring cleaning checklist to clean and maintain your home’s exterior as well:

 - Clean plastic patio furniture with a non-toxic cleaner, or use shaving cream.
 Apply liberally and let the cleaner set for a few minutes before scrubbing.